 Database type: Relational, native XML

-Entry last updated: November, 2005
+Entry last updated: December, 2008

 Relational values can be used to construct XML values via the SQL/XML publishing functions (XMLELEMENT, XMLATTRIBUTE, XMLFOREST, XMLAGG, etc.) They can also be queried with XQuery by first constructing an XML view of the data, then querying the view with XQuery.
 Views can be constructed with the SQL/XML publishing functions, an annotated XML Schema, or the proprietary ora:view function in XQuery, which (apparently) uses the table-based mapping defined by SQL/XML to map a table to a virtual XML document.

 Oracle also features the XML DB Repository, which provides a file-system like view over objects in the database.
-(Although designed specifically for accessing XML values, the XML DB Repository can be used to access any object stored in the database.)
+Although designed specifically for accessing XML values, the XML DB Repository can be used to access any object stored in the database.
 Objects are assigned a path and corresponding URL and can be accessed via HTTP, WebDAV, and FTP, as well as JDBC, PL/SQL, OCI, and ODP.NET.
-(SQL-based access uses the exists_path and under_path operators to query the RESOURCE_VIEW and PATH_VIEW views of the tables describing the repository.)
-In addition, the repository maintains system-defined metadata for each object (owner, creation date, etc.) and optional user-defined metadata in the form of an XML document, as well as providing versioning, access control lists, and hierarchical indexes for optimizing repository access.
+(SQL- based access uses the exists_path and under_path operators to query the RESOURCE_VIEW and PATH_VIEW views of the tables describing the repository.)
+In addition, the repository maintains system- defined metadata for each object (owner, creation date, etc.) and optional user-defined metadata in the form of an XML document, as well as providing versioning, access control lists, and hierarchical indexes for optimizing repository access.

-Developer: PostgreSQL Global Development Group
+- Developer: PostgreSQL Global Development Group

-URL: http://developer.postgresql.org/cvsweb.cgi/pgsql/contrib/xml2/README.xml2?rev=1.7
+http://developer.postgresql.org/cvsweb.cgi/pgsql/contrib/xml2/README.xml2?rev=1.7

 License: Open Source